-New research has concluded that air pollution in towns and cities increases the chance of women giving birth to low-weight babies.
+New research has concluded that air pollution in towns and cities increases the chance of women giving birth to low birth weight babies.
 Babies are classed as underweight at birth if they are less than 2.5kgs (5lbs 8oz), the UK average is 3.3kg (7lb 5oz).
 At weights less than 2.5kg they face an increased risk of death during infancy, as well as chronic poor health and impaired mental development.

 This latest study, which is the largest of its kind and involved millions of births around the world, focussed on tiny particulate matter of less than 2.5 and 10 micrometres in size (PM2.5 and PM10).
 These particles originate from a number of sources including diesel exhausts and the chimneys of coal-fired power stations and factories.
 They can penetrate deep into the lungs and have serious adverse effects on human health.
 Professor Tanja Pless-Mulloli, who led the UK arm of the study at the Newcastle University, said: “These microscopic particles, five times smaller than the width of a human hair, are part of the air we breathe every day.
 What we have shown definitively is that these levels are already having an effect on pregnant mothers.”